Skip to content

 • Does the agency use Schema.org for entity recognition?

 An agency that says "GEO is a temporary trend, classic SEO is enough" — isn't keeping up with the market.
-You can find more precise definitions of all key terms in the SEO glossary.
+This is the one criterion you can test on the spot: ask ChatGPT or Perplexity about the service in question and see whether the agency you're talking to even shows up.

 Red Flags — How to Spot a Scammer